A high-grade baseball card of one of sports’ most iconic figures was consigned to an auction during this year’s National Sports Collectors Convention.

 In 1922, Collins-McCarthy Candy Company of San Francisco included Jim Thorpe in its 162-card Zeenut issue.
 Thorpe was a famous Olympic athlete whose professional baseball career was winding down while he attempting to catch on with the brand new National Football League.

-Thorpe is by far the biggest name in the annual sets of Pacific Coast League stars that started in 1911 and continued annually through 1937.
+Thorpe is among only a few stars in the annual sets of Pacific Coast League stars that started in 1911 and continued annually through 1937.

 “When you do see them, they’re usually in very rough condition,” company president David Hunt told Sports Collectors Daily.
 “This is a fresh-to-the-market example. that’s not been offered before.
 In almost 20 years of doing this, we’ve had one.
 That was a 1.5 grade which brought over $20,000 about a year and a half ago so it’s a very significant card.”